SpringForward focusing on positive activities to help us all

 - Link you up to all the advice and help Adur & Worthing Councils have on health and wellbeing including indoor and outdoor activities, cooking, and illness prevention.

 The aim is simple.
-To provide a little bit of escape from the terrible times in which we are now living and to give practical advice on ways we can all improve our health and wellbeing.
+To provide a bit of escape from the terrible times in which we are now living and to give practical advice on ways we can all improve our health and wellbeing.
 Councils are still urging everyone to keep to government Covid rules to prevent the spread of the virus.

 Worthing Borough Council’s Executive Member for Health and Wellbeing, Cllr Val Turner, said: